homearanya/active-escapes/src/pages/tours/hotel-hopping-wild-coast-trail.md

         - The Wild Coast has a very temperate climate so can be hiked all year round, but from about March through to November tend to be more stable months with less rainfall.
 If possible, it is best to try avoid the busy school holiday periods.
 Peak period rates will apply during Dec/ Jan holidays.
 Winter months offer a wonderful and stable climate for hiking and the annual sardine run brings with it game fish, schools of dolphin, and pelagic birds - a great time to hike along this coastline.
     - question: How do the group transfers work?
       answer:
         - We include and cost for a group transfer/shuttle from either the end point of the hike to the start (usually done at the beginning so you hike back to your vehicle) OR return airport transfers (to/from East London airport).
 Groups need to co-ordinate their flight arrival times.
-On larger groups, it is possible to do multiple transfers but you will pay for the additional transfers required.
+On larger groups, it is possible to do multiple transfers but you will pay for the additional transfers as required.
 It is also possible to collect some of the group from the airport and the rest from the hike end-point, but  additional 'detour' charges will apply.
 gallery:
   pictures:
     - src: ../../img/gallery/HH_Wcrest_deck.jpg
       caption: Kicking back on the Wavecrest deck, after hiking in from Mazeppa.
     - src: ../../img/gallery/HH_WC.jpg
-      caption: Wavecrest hotel chalets at first light.
+      caption: Wavecrest hotel chalets at first light
     - src: ../../img/gallery/HH-wavecrash.jpg
       caption: Spectacular wave explosion on the Southern Wild Coast near Haga Haga
     - src: ../../img/gallery/HH-headlands.jpg
-      caption: The headlands south of Morgan Bay – Double Mouth and Haga Haga lie beyond.
+      caption: The headlands south of Morgan Bay – Double Mouth and Haga Haga lie beyond
     - src: ../../img/gallery/HH_wcrest deckpool.jpg
       caption: The ebb and flow of the Nxaxo estuary at Wavecrest, Southern Wild Coast.
     - src: ../../img/gallery/HH_pristinebeach.jpg